Every person has a passion. For us, that would be boat building. It is what we enjoy doing for deep work and pleasure.

 The Life of a Boat Builder

 Since each project takes time to complete, boat building might not be the profession for you if you need money fast.
 That’s not to say that boat builders don’t (and can’t) earn a living in this vocation.
-There is a huge demand for this art, and you can always supplement your main projects with smaller repair tasks along the way.
+There is a massive demand for this art, and you can always supplement your main projects with smaller repair tasks.

-You can also opt to work at an established boatyard, or as an apprentice with a master boat builder.
-We actually recommend starting in this path before starting a boatyard of your own.
-Working as a paid crew (for those with basic sea-going experience) or as a volunteer (for those starting from scratch) will establish essential skills beyond just learning them from a boat building school.
+You can also opt to work at an established boatyard or as an apprentice with a master boat builder.
+We recommend starting on this path before starting a boatyard of your own.
+Working as a paid crew (for those with essential sea-going experience) or as a volunteer (for those starting from scratch) will establish basic skills beyond just learning them from a boat-building school.

-Should you wish to build boats on your own, though, according to boatdiaries.com, investing in your skills, enough space, and tools are key.
+If you wish to build boats on your own, though, according to boatdiaries.com, investing in your skills, having enough space, and having the right tools is critical.

 Conclusion